windkh/node-red-contrib-telegrambot/README.md

 Second output of command node can be disabled now.

+Version 8.0.0

+The command nodes will only send the response to output 2 if a command is pending.

 # Note
 The nodes are tested with nodejs 8.11.1 and node-red 0.20.3.
 This version shold support node-red 1.x and above but I did not really test it.